dodona-edu/dodona-edu.github.io/en/news/2021-09-13-5-release-notes/README.md

 ## Dodona 5.3 - 2022-02-04

-It has been a while since our last release so the list of updates is a bit longer than usual.
+It has been a while since our last release so the detailed list of updates is a bit longer than usual.
 The main new feature in Dodona 5.3 is the addition of a new graph type for series.
 A new heatmap option was added showing when submissions were made for each exercise.

 ![heatmap](./heatmap.png)